Housing Finance

 Activities and output in recent years

-On 30th and 31st of March 2017 the European Mortgage Federation hosted a joint EMF-ENHR Seminar in Brussels with the title ‘Housing Finance – Future Challenges’.
-In two days 11 researchers presented their papers.
-In the joint session with EMF major challenges in the field of housing finance were overviewed and special attention was given to issues such as interest only loans, migrations and housing demand, the role of private renting and to the first time buyers.
-In September we once again held a successful workshop at the 2017 ENHR International Conference held in Tirana.
-There were four session with 12 papers and interesting discussions following the presentations.
+In September 2019 we once again held a successful workshop at the ENHR International Conference held in Athens.
+There were four sessions with more than 10 papers and interesting discussions following the presentations.
 The Working Group will continue to make regular contributions to the debates on housing finance and regulation as well as on the impact of subsidy changes on the capacity to meet housing objectives.

-On 30th September and 1st October 2019 the European Mortgage Federation hosted a joint EMF-ENHR Seminar in Brussels on Housing Finance.
-In two days several researchers presented their papers.
-In the joint session with EMF major challenges in the field of housing finance were overviewed and special attention was given to issues such as variable interest loans, financing energy efficiency, funding affordable housing, buy-to-let loans and barriers to homeownership
+On 30th September and 1st October 2019, the European Mortgage Federation hosted a joint EMF-ENHR Seminar in Brussels on Housing Finance.
+Over the course of two days, several researchers presented their papers.
+In the joint session with EMF major challenges in the field of housing finance were overviewed and special attention was given to issues such as variable interest loans, financing energy efficiency, funding affordable housing, buy-to-let loans and barriers to homeownership.

 Future plans and activities